Anujesh-Ansh/Love-Message/README.md

 1. Open the `index.html` file in your web browser.
 2. Arrange the love notes by dragging and dropping them to your desired locations.
 3. Personalize the messages and images to create a unique and meaningful experience.
-4. Share the link with Sakshi to let her know just how much she means to you! 💕
+4. Share the link with ur Loved one to let her know just how much she means to you! 💕

 ## Features 🌟